choreonoid/choreonoid-doc/en/wrs2018/robot-models.rst

 When adjusting parameters or modifying standard robot models, or creating new robot models, please note the following:

-* When using AGX crawlers, appropriate material settings for the crawlers must be configured.
+* When using AGX tracks, appropriate material settings for the tracks must be configured.
 For details, please see :ref:`agx_continous_track_material`.
-There's no problem if you use the sample models as-is, but if you change model or link names or create new crawlers, you need to prepare corresponding :ref:`agx_material_file`.
-AGX crawlers without appropriate material settings will not operate as expected.
+There's no problem if you use the sample models as-is, but if you change model or link names or create new tracks, you need to prepare corresponding :ref:`agx_material_file`.
+AGX tracks without appropriate material settings will not operate as expected.

 * When mounting/adding sensors such as cameras and range sensors, or devices such as lights, be careful about their quantity.
 Mounting numerous sensors and devices will slow down simulation and rendering accordingly.
 You need to keep the scale to a level that allows real-time simulation in the PC environment with the specifications expected at the competition.